rimmington/disquick/pkgs/disquick/doc/mkService.3.md

 ### user argument

-The user argument is an attrset of user-related parameters.
+The _user_ argument is an attrset of user-related parameters.

 * _name_:
   The user to run as.
 If "root", no other user parameters can be set.
+Mandatory.

 * _create_:
   Whether to create the user before _preStartRootScript_.
 Must be `true` in order to set any other non-_name_ parameters.
 Default `true`.